Photo of a microphone in front of recording software

 Data scientists and software engineers tend to have quite different skills and educational backgrounds, which are both needed for building products with machine-learning components.

 In contrast, software engineers tend to focus on delivering software products that meet the user’s needs, ideally within a given budget and time.
-This may involve steps like understanding the user’s requirements, designing the architecture of a system, implementing, testing, and deploying it at scale, and maintaining and improving it over time.
-Software engineers often work with uncertainty and budget constraints, and constantly apply engineering judgment to navigate tradeoffs between various qualities, including usability, scalability, maintainability, security, development time, and cost.
+This may involve steps like understanding the user’s requirements; designing the architecture of a system; implementing, testing, and deploying it at scale; and maintaining and improving it over time.
+Software engineers often work with uncertainty and budget constraints, and they constantly apply engineering judgment to navigate trade-offs between various qualities, including usability, scalability, maintainability, security, development time, and cost.
 A typical software-engineering curriculum covers requirements engineering, software design, and quality assurance (e.g., testing, test automation, static analysis), but also topics like distributed systems and security engineering, often ending with a capstone project to work on a product for a customer.

 The described distinctions between data scientists and software engineers are certainly oversimplified and overgeneralized, but they characterize many of the differences we observe in practice.
 It is not that one group is superior to the other, but they have different, complementary expertise and educational backgrounds that are both needed to build products with machine-learning components.
 For our transcription scenario, we will need data scientists to build the transcription models that form the core of the application, but also software engineers to build and maintain a product around the model.